-On behalf of the members of Lloyds TSB Covered Bonds LLP (the "LLP"), the Management Board present their members' report and financial statements for the year ended 31 December 2010
+On behalf of the members of Lloyds TSB Covered Bonds LLP (the 'LLP'), the Management Board present the members' report and audited financial statements for the year ended 31 December 2011

-PRINCIPAL ACTIVITY
+PRINCIPAL ACTIVITIES

-The LLP is a special purpose vehicle whose business is the acquisition, management and sale of mortgage loans and their related security, to guarantee the Covered Bonds issued by Lloyds TSB Bank plc ("LTSB") The mortgage loans and the funding to acquire these loans originate from LTSB, which is a subsidiary of Lloyds Banking Group ("LBG")
+The LLP is a special purpose vehicle whose business is the acquisition, management and sale of mortgage loans and their related security, to guarantee the bonds (the 'Covered Bonds') issued by Lloyds TSB Bank plc ('LTSB').
+The mortgage loans and the funding to acquire these loans originate from LTSB, which is a subsidiary of Lloyds Banking Group ('LBG')

-The activities of the LLP are conducted primarily by reference to a series of transaction documents (the "Programme Documentation").
-The structure has been established as a means of raising finance for LTSB and no business activities will be undertaken by the LLP beyond those set out in the Programme Documentation.
+The activities of the LLP are conducted primarily by reference to a series of transaction documents (the 'Programme Documentation') The structure has been established as a means of raising finance for LTSB and no business activities will be undertaken by the LLP beyond those set out in the Programme Documentation.